2 great reasons to buy: Living off base and home appreciation

 Located on the “Garden Isle” of Kauai, PMRF supports a variety of training exercises and developmental tests involving space, air, surface, and sub-surface units.
 On its 42,000 square miles of sea and airspace, there are state-of-the-art communication and telemetry suites.
 PMRF is the world's largest instrumented, multi-dimensional testing and training missile range.
 It is located near the local neighborhoods of Kekaha and Waimea.

-The Aliamanu Military Reservation is located inside a volcanic crater.
+The Aliamanu Military Reservation (AMR) is located inside a volcanic crater.
 Some parts of the crater hold special significance in ancient Hawaiian history, as revealed through remnants of a heiau (temple and burial terrace for ancient Hawaiians).
-Today, Aliamanu housing is filled with plenty to do and is near the local neighborhoods of Salt Lake, Red Hill, and Foster Village.
+Today, Aliamanu housing is filled with plenty to do, including swimming the pool, working out in the fitness center, attending the chapel, or signing your children up for fun classes.
+AMR is near the local neighborhoods of Salt Lake, Red Hill, and Foster Village.

 Located on the Windward side of Oahu in the neighborhood of Waimanalo, Bellows boasts the best of Hawaii paradise: lush tropical plants, white sandy beaches, blue waters, and spectacular views of the Koolau Mountain Range and islands offshore.
+Bellows has 111 popular, fully-furnished lodging rentals, five group campsites, ten cedar camper cabins, four part pavilions, and its very own bar – Braddah’s BrewHouse Pub.
+Amenities on Bellows include wifi, three sand volleyball courts, a disc golf course, a miniature golf course, a full-size driving range, and a paintball area.
 Bellows is near the local neighborhoods of Waimanalo, Kailua, and Hawaii Kai.

 Located past Pearl Harbor on the Westside of Oahu, this station also serves general Oahu aviation as well as units of the Hawaii National Guard.
 With an 18-hole golf course and beach recreational areas, this is a beautiful station.
 The local neighborhoods include Kapolei, Ewa Beach, and Makakilo.